stormpath/stormpath.github.io/source/guides/social-integrations/index.markdown

 title: Integrating Stormpath with Facebook and Google
 ---

-In this guide, we discuss how to set up Stormpath to be able to communicate to Google and Facebook to be able to retrieve user profiles from the social networks and convert them into usable Stormpath accounts.
+In this guide, we discuss how to set up Stormpath to communicate to Google and Facebook to retrieve user profiles from the social networks and convert them into Stormpath accounts.

 {% docs note %}